zack-bitcoin/amoveo-docs/design/land_registry.md

   - price of the new land plot

 * link
   -if you own land plots that are physically adjacent, and you don't want to sell one without selling both, then they can be linked.
+The new price is the sum of the old prices.
+The new balance is the sum of the old balances.
-  - a point in the first land plot.
+  - a point in the master land plot.
-  - a point in the second land plot.
+  - a list of points in child land plots that you want to link.

 * unlink
   -the reverse of link.
-  - a point in the first land plot.
+  - a point in the master land plot.
-  - a point in the second land plot.
+  - a point in each child that is getting unlinked.
+  - price of the first land plot
+  - balance of the first land plot

 * organize
   -Each land plot can be identified by the lines that surround it.
 So, the blockchain can verify that a reorganized binary tree results in everyone owning the same land.
 The resulting binary tree needs to be more balanced and less deep.
   -Linked land plots can be combined.
 The new price is the sum of the old prices.
   -individual land plots can be split in two, as long as the two new land plots are linked.
-They are each worth 1/2 the old price.
-  - the part of the tree that needs to be reorganized.
-  - binary data encoding the new structure for this part of the binary tree.
+  - binary data encoding the new structure for part of the tree.

+If an account has a plot with children before a reorganization, and after the reorganization the plot and children all had different borders, how can the blockchain be sure that the new plot and children are identical?
+Convert the plots into cycles of points, if you walk around them clockwise.
+If two cycles share a pair of points in reverse order, then they can be combine into one long cycle. this is the same as putting two bordering land plots together into one big one.
+If the new plot and children are identical, then the cycle of points will end up being identical.

+If every owner's cycles are the same before and afer the update, then the update didn't change anyone's properties.

 Off-chain data and flash loans.
 ================